langalex/couch_potato/README.md

     CouchPotato::Config.database_name = "http://username:password@example.com:5984/name_of_the_db"

-Optionally you can configure which framework you want to use for validations (either validatable or ActiveModel (default))
+Optionally you can configure which framework you want to use for validations (either validatable or ActiveModel (default)) and the default language for design documents (:javascript (default) or :erlang).

     CouchPotato::Config.validation_framework = :validatable | :active_model
+    CouchPotato::Config.default_language = :javascript | :erlang

 Another switch allows you to store each CouchDB view in its own design document.
 Otherwise views are grouped by model.